nodemcu/nodemcu-firmware/docs/en/modules/node.md

 * All active timers will be suspended and then resumed when NodeMCU wakes from sleep.
 * Any previously suspended timers will be resumed when NodeMCU wakes from sleep.

+!!! attention
+    This is disabled by default.
+Modify `PMSLEEP_ENABLE` in `app/include/user_config.h` to enable it.

 #### Syntax
 `node.sleep({wake_gpio[, duration, int_type, resume_cb, preserve_mode]})`